unfold/react-firebase/README.md

 * `WrappedComponent` *(Component)*: The original component class passed to `connect()`.

-#### Remarks

-* It needs to be invoked two times.
-The first time with its arguments described above, and a second time, with the component: `connect(mapFirebaseToProps)(MyComponent)`.

-* It does not modify the passed React component.
-It returns a new, connected component, that you should use instead.

 #### Examples

 > Runnable examples can be found in the [examples folder](examples/).